 Kaie Kellough is a novelist, poet, and sound performer.
 His work emerges at a crossroads of social engagement and formal experiment.
-Hailing from western Canada, he lives in Montréal and maintains a strong relationship with the Caribbean, with roots in Guyana, South America.
+From western Canada, he lives in Montréal and maintains a strong relationship with the Caribbean, with roots in Guyana, South America.

-Kaie’s vocal performance, recorded audio, and electronic narrative explore migration and the instability it produces.
+Kaie’s vocal performance, recorded audio, and electronic narrative explore migration and the suspension of arrival.
 Since 2011 he has created mixed media compositions with saxophonist and synthesist Jason Sharp.

-Kaie’s work has traveled internationally, notably to festivals in the UK, Australia, and Southern Europe.
+Kaie’s work has traveled internationally, notably to festivals in the UK, Australia, and continental Europe.
 He continues to craft new passages.